rgvlee/EntityFrameworkCore.Testing/README.md

 ### Async and LINQ queryable operations

 Whenever you add a from SQL or execute SQL command result, the library sets up both the sync and async methods.
-It also intercepts and automatically provides support for all sync and async LINQ queryable operations that are not supported by the Microsoft in-memory provider.
+It also automatically provides support for all sync and async LINQ queryable operations that are not supported by the Microsoft in-memory provider.